-There is one point that is worthy of note in the fourth verse: “If You think it possible for me to see this….”
+There is one point that is worthy of note in the fourth verse: “If you think it is possible for me to see it….”
 It has nothing to do with God’s attitude toward us or a judgment as to our worthiness.
 It is simply a matter of capability.
 As Yogananda said in one of his talks, if you expand your consciousness sufficiently, “then God will automatically get into you.”
 The English may be a bit novel, but the idea is clear.
 This is what yoga is all about: preparing us for the Divine Vision.

-As in the previous chapter there is a tremendous amount of lists of things seen by Arjuna, many of them relating to Hindu cosmology.
+As in the previous chapter, there is a tremendous amount of lists of things seen by Arjuna, many of them relating to Hindu cosmology.
 As before, I will only comment on those points that have a practical meaning for the yogi.

 Aspiring to know

-As much as we can, we need to intellectually grasp What/Who God is, and what is “the Mighty Work of God.”
-Otherwise we can never know what/who we are, and what we are supposed to be doing here–or anywhere, for that matter.
+As much as we can, we need to intellectually grasp What/Who God is, and what is his “intention” or purpose for us.
+Otherwise we can never know what/who we are, and what we are supposed to be doing here, or anywhere, for that matter.
 True religion is not satisfied with groveling and slavish obeying: it seeks to turn unknowers into knowers, into worthy seers and siddhas.

-But demons in human form revolt and flee when confronted with divine worship.
+Authentic reverence of God is not just sentimentality or begging.
+Rather, it strengthens and moves forward the machinery of the universe, purifying, elevating, and stimulating it.
+And it does the same to those who are the Godwards.
+But demons in human form revolt and flee when confronted with the Divine or what truly relates to or reveals the Divine.
 I have witnessed this many times.
 They also protest when anything of a spiritual nature is brought even peripherally into their environment.
 They howl in many ways: some quite sophisticated and intellectual, and some in overt hatred and spite.
 But the wellsprings are the same: inner evil.
-On the other hand, the Godwards joyfully worship and praise, thankful to be able to do so.
-This is a special trait of Eastern worship, Hindu, Taoist, Buddhist, and Eastern Christian.
+On the other hand, the Godwards joyfully reverence God, bowing down before him, thankful to be able to do so.
+This is a special trait of Eastern religion: Hindu, Taoist, Buddhist, and Eastern Christian.
 What joy they receive!

 A new point

-Now we move ahead: “And why should they not bow to You, O great One, who are the original Creator, greater even than Brahma!
-Infinite Lord of Gods, You are the dwelling place of the universe, the imperishable, the existent, the non-existent, and that which is beyond both” (11:37).
+And why should they not bow to you, O Great One, Primal Creator greater than Brahma, Infinite Lord of Gods, Abode of the Universe, you the eternal, the truly existing, the non-existent, and That which is beyond both (11:37).

 That which is known is also the knower.
-Such a concept seems beyond our comprehension until we realize that everything known is just an idea in our mind, and that is us.
+Such a concept seems beyond our comprehension until we realize that everything “known” is just an idea in our mind, and that is us.
 A perception is only a modification of the mind-substance (chitta) itself, and has no objective reality.
 So the object is really the subject all the time.

 But there is more.
 In the religious lore of the ages we find instances in which a face-to-face encounter with Reality virtually incapacitates the beholder, that it overstrains the still-evolving mind, as it is beyond its ability to take in and yet keep on functioning normally.
-God knows what He is doing.
+God knows what he is doing.
 The eucharist of the Liberal Catholic Church speaks of “the limitations of time and space, wherewith it is Thy will to veil our earthly eyes from the excess of Thy glory,” because at its present level of development the human mind cannot cope with its fullness.
 Arjuna experiences this, too, and therefore says:

 How it comes about

-What brings about the cosmic vision?
-Krishna tells Arjuna in his reply: “By My grace toward you, this supreme form has been manifested through My own power, this form of Mine, made up of splendor, universal, infinite, primal, which has never before been seen by other than you.
-Not by Vedic sacrifice nor [Vedic] recitation, not by gifts, and not by ritual acts nor by severe austerities, can I be seen in such a form in the world of men by any other than you.
-Have no fear or confusion on seeing this terrifying form of Mine, be again free from fear and cheered in heart.
-Behold My [previous] form!”
-(11:47-49)
+The Holy Lord said: By my grace toward you this supreme Form has been shown to you by my own power: this form of mine made of radiant splendor, universal, unbounded and primal, which has not been seen before by aught but you.
+Not by Vedic sacrifice or study, not by gifts, not by rites, nor by severe austerities can I be seen in such a form in the world of men, by any other than you.
+Be not afraid or bewildered, having seen this awesome form of mine.
+With your fears dispelled and with your heart gladdened, see once again this former form of mine.